• Skip to primary navigation

 Yum

-close up picture of healthy pumpkin muffin with bite taken out
+close up of soft pumpkin muffin with bite taken out of it.

 Pumpkin muffins are always a welcome baking project, but an absolute must in Fall.
-If your hang up is all the refined sugar, flour, butter and other not so healthy stuff, I feel you.
-While there’s a time and a place for all of that (in my opinion), on the day to day, it’s important to get more nutritious food into our bodies.
+If your hang up is all the refined sugar, flour, butter and other not-so-healthy stuff, I feel you.
+While there’s a time and a place for all of that (in my opinion), on the day to day, it’s important to feed our bodies well.

-If you feel the same, try these pumpkin muffins!
-You won’t miss all of the less than wholesome stuff you find in most muffin recipes one bit and all of your wildest pumpkin muffin filled dreams will be fulfilled.
+If you feel the same, try my recipe for gluten-free pumpkin muffins!
+You won’t miss all of the less than wholesome stuff you find in most muffin recipes one bit, and all of your wildest pumpkin-filled dreams will be fulfilled.

 • They’re made without any refined sugar too, just maple syrup.